invpe/GridShell/Documentation/Tutorials/Explorer.md

 This one is to help getting user details

 ## GridShell Your Telemetry [link](https://explorer.gridshell.net:3000/d/cf9d5f97-9f02-488a-b49a-28409bdc1593/your-telemetry)
-This is a generic dashboard you can use to visualize the data, but ensure to keep your telemetry data aligned to the following format:
+This is a generic dashboard you can use to visualize the data, but ensure to keep your telemetry data aligned to the following CSV format:

 |unix epoch|valueA|valueB|valueC|valueD|
 |----------|------|------|------|------|
 |1688087943|1|2|3|4|
 |1688087963|11|32|32|41|
 |...|...|...|...|...|

+This is not the end, as this dashboard also supports JSON data, so just unfold the category for the telemetry format you are storing and you're good.

+## Ideas ?
+New dashboards, custom dashboards, your own Grafana instance ?
+Feel free to share!